sellmerfud/optparse/README.markdown

 ## Unit Tests ##
 A full set of unit tests using _ScalaTest_ is included.

-## Building ##
-I'm using a Rakefile for development.
-There is also a build.sbt file.
-However, the source is in a single file: `src/main/scala/org/sellmerfud/optparse/OptionParser.scala`.
-Include it in your project and build it however you like.

 ## Dependencies ##
 This code requires Scala 2.8 or later as it relies on `ClassManifest`.
 There are no external dependencies.

 ## License ##
 MIT License -- You can use it as is or modify it however you like.